Travel Advice Vietnam 2020 as at 20th August 2020

 On 12th March 2020 the World Health Organisation declared COVID-19 as a global pandemic.
 This led to travel restrictions and border closures around the world and now, in June, we are starting to see these restrictions easing and people looking again to book holidays.
 Travel restrictions in each country vary and here, at Travala.com, we want to ensure that you, our customers, are provided with the latest travel advice for the key destinations favoured by you.

-Vietnam confirmed its first internally transmitted cases of COVID-19 on 23 January 2020 and by 8th June, Vietnam had managed to restrict the outbreak to 329 cases, zero deaths and 307 recovered cases.
+Vietnam confirmed its first internally transmitted cases of COVID-19 on 23 January 2020 and by 13th August, 989 cases and 26 deaths and 525 recovered cases have been declared.
 (Source: WHO)

 What is COVID-19?